DSPToolkit/webapp/README.md

-# ForgeDSP filter designer web app
+# ForgeDSP web app
-A web app for designing and visualizing [digital filters](https://en.wikipedia.org/wiki/Digital_filter).
+A digital signal processing (DSP) application for designing filters, estimating spectra, generating waveforms, and more.

-In the current version, a filter can be designed via:
+## Filter Design
+The application supports designing digital filters using several methods:

-- Visually placing poles and zeros on a Z-plane.
+- Visually placing poles and zeros on the Z-plane
-- Windowing method.
+- Windowing methods for FIR filter design
-- Analog-to-digital transformation (IIR filter) using Butterworth and Chebyshev.
+- Analog-to-digital IIR filter design using Butterworth and Chebyshev prototypes
-- Weighted least squares (linear phase FIR filter).
+- Weighted least-squares design of linear-phase FIR filters

-After designing a fitler, the web app:
+After a filter is designed, the application:

-- Computes the the magnitude and phase of the filter’s frequency response.
+- Computes and displays the magnitude and phase of the frequency response
-- Generates the filter coefficients.
+- Generates the corresponding filter coefficients
-- Visualizes the filter's output on different input signals.
+- Simulates and visualizes the filter’s output on user-selected input signals

+## Spectral Estimation

+The application supports periodogram estimation.
+Users can:
+- upload a signal from a file, or
+- write expressions to generate signals directly.

 ## Getting Started
 To use the app, simply visit [forgedsp.github.io/webapp](https://forgedsp.github.io/webapp).